fairlearn/fairlearn/docs/user_guide/assessment.rst

 person's skin (important for tasks such as facial recognition) will not be taken from a small number of fixed values.
 For now, features like this have to be binned.
-To minimise the risk of harms being blurred out by the binning, analyses should be repeated with the number of bins changed and/or the bin edges moved.
+To reduce the risk of harms being blurred out by the binning, analyses should be repeated with the number of bins changed and/or the bin edges moved.